GitExl/CTViewer/README.md

 ## Thanks to...

+- Geiger for some of the invaluable documentation about CT's internals.
+- Micheal Springer for Temporal Flux.
+- rivernyxx for CTExplore.
-- Mauron for help with scene script specifics.
+- Mauron for help with some scene script specifics.
+- ...many other people who documented (small) parts of Chrono Trigger over the past decades.